tribby5/DurhamDrives/content/_index.md

 # Durham Drives

-Helping Durham get to and from the polls both on election day and during early voting.
+Organizing free rides to and from the polls both on election day and during early voting.

+We are committed to making this a safe experience for all involved - please review our [COVID-19 Guidelines]({{< ref "/covid">}} "COVID-19 Guidelines")